 Johnson, Steer and Tornbohm are English.
 Tcherneyan, Alba and David-Guillou are French.

 Piano Magic began in 1996 and was originally intended to be a studio-based project much in the mould of This Mortal Coil, with special guests invited to sing and play on music initiated by the nucleus of the three core members.
 It was never the intention for Piano Magic to play live though when they did, their very early shows rarely featured music from their records.

-In the Summer of 1996, Glen Johnson sent a demo of home recordings to i/Che Records (home to one of his favourite bands, Disco Inferno), which resulted in the release of the group’s first record, ‘Wrong French.’
+In the Summer of 1996, Glen Johnson sent a demo of home recordings to i/Che Records (home to one of his favourite bands, Disco Inferno), which resulted in the release of the group’s first record, the 12″ EP, ‘Wrong French.’
 Since then, the line-up of the group metamorphosised regularly, settling down to a more definite “group” around 2005.